allthingstalk/raspberrypi-python-client/README.md

 raspberrypi-python-client
 ==========

-libraries that provide access to the ATT IOT platform, for the Python language (geared for RPI development).
+A library that provide access to the ATT IOT platform, for the Python language (geared for RPI development).

-Check the wiki pages for [how-to's & API documentation](https://github.com/allthingstalk/raspberrypi-python-client/wiki).

 <!--